dbf/django-dpotools/README.md

 python manage.py runserver
 ```

 will do.
-No custom JavaScript, no other fancy stuff (yes, it looks
+Almost no custom JavaScript, no other fancy stuff (yes, it
-boring).
+looks boring).
 Some third party packages are required, though.
-DPO users need
-to have "staff" status and belong to Django group "dpo" in order to be
+DPO users need to have "staff" status and belong to Django group "dpo"
-able to access all RPAs and breach reports.
-This group needs to be
+in order to be able to access all RPAs and breach reports.
+This group
-created and provided with sufficient access to RPA and breach database
+needs to be created and provided with sufficient access to RPA and
+breach database objects.
-objects.
-JSON dumps with example data and the corresponding PDFs are
+JSON dumps with example data and the corresponding PDFs are available in
-available in *examples-rpa* and *examples-breach*.
+*examples-rpa* and *examples-breach*.

 In order to use translated versions of django-dpotools (currently, only
 German is available), a